DominicS-ops/CSCI_3700/README.md

 ## 💬 Acknowledgments

-- [Rui] for guidance and support throughout the course.
+- Rui Wu for guidance and support throughout the course.
 - Fellow classmates for collaboration and feedback.

 ---